sec-digital-twin-lab/sim-aas-middleware/docs/usage_manage_processor_docker_images.md

 "image_name": "proc-abc:b3cb3eac16889a6b3881cb3086dc0ea652e1888e55c7ae18f3a1293caa681b6b"
 ```

-Note that commit ids are only provided if the processor is part of a Git repository.
+Note that commit IDs are only provided when the processor is part of a Git repository.
-The `is_dirty` flag also indicates `true` if there are changes from the commit that have
+The `is_dirty` flag is set to `true` when there are uncommitted changes in the repository.
-not been committed yet.
-In general the content hash should be used to determine if two
+The content hash should be used to determine if two processors are identical, as it reflects
-processors are exactly the same.
-For processors that are not part of a Git repository, the
+the actual file contents regardless of Git state.
+For processors that are not part of a Git
-`is_dirty` flag is always `false` since there is no commit state.
+repository, the `is_dirty` flag is always `false` since there is no commit state to compare against.

 ## Building PDIs from Local Source
-The `build-local` command generates a PDI file from an existing local source.
-Example for
+The `build-local` command generates a PDI file from a local processor directory.
+Example:
-building a PDI from a local source:
 ```shell
 simaas-cli image build-local --arch linux/amd64 simple/abc ~/Desktop